 As President of Pictou Twist Pictures, Barrie is responsible for overseeing the development and production of the company's projects with its Canadian, American, Latin American and European partners.

 Current projects in development include The Corsican, the true and irreverent story of the relationship between Napoleon Bonaparte and Pascal Paoli, Corsica's true national hero; War Divide, the fact-based story of a Canadian-Ukrainian woman's perilous journey to Ukraine to rescue her Ukrainian mother and Russian father from the destruction of Mariupol during the Russian invasion of Ukraine; The Last Great Men - the story of the relationship between Canada's Foreign Affairs Minister, Bill Graham, and U.S. Secretary of State, Colin Powell, as they struggled to avert the U.S.-led invasion of Iraq in 2003.
-The Last Great Men is based on Graham's memoir, Call of the World; The Bother Sisters of Sissiboo Falls, the story of three sisters, one of whom returns to her hometown after her release from prison for the murder of her father, a murder she claims she did not commit, but knows who did.
+The Last Great Men is based on Graham's memoir, Call of the World; The Havoc Sisters of Sissiboo Falls, the story of three sisters, one of whom returns to her hometown after her release from prison for the murder of her father, a murder she claims she did not commit, but knows who did.

 Barrie is a co-creator, writer and producer of the hit international franchise, Trailer Park Boys.
 He co-produced and wrote the CBC TV mini-series, Canada Russia '72 and the feature, Afghan Luke.